alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Setting a Last Time Index
 -------------------------
 The training window in Featuretools limits the amount of past data that can be used while calculating a particular feature vector.
 A row in the entity is filtered out if the value of its time index is either before or after the training window.
-This works for entities where an row occurs at a single point in time.
-However, sometimes a row can exist for a duration.
+This works for entities where a row occurs at a single point in time.
+However, a row can sometimes exist for a duration.

 For example, a customer's session has multiple transactions which can happen at different points in time.
-If we are trying to count the number of sessions a user had in a given time period, we often want to count all sessions that had *any* transaction during the training window.
-To accomplish this, we need to not only know when a session starts, but when it ends.
+If we are trying to count the number of sessions a user has in a given time period, we often want to count all the sessions that had *any* transaction during the training window.
+To accomplish this, we need to not only know when a session starts, but also when it ends.
 The last time that an instance appears in the data is stored as the ``last_time_index`` of an :class:`Entity`.
 We can compare the time index and the last time index of the ``sessions`` entity above:

 .. ipython:: python